edgedb/easy-edgedb/README.md

 # Chapter 11 - What's wrong with Lucy?

 > Dr. Van Helsing thinks that Lucy is being visited by a vampire.
-He doesn't tell the others yet because he knows they won't believe him, but tells them to close the windows and put garlic everywhere, and it works.
+He doesn't tell the others yet because they won't believe him, but says they should close the windows and put garlic everywhere.
+It works, and Lucy gets better.
 But one day Lucy's mother thinks the room needs fresh air and opens the windows, and Lucy wakes up pale and sick again.
-Similar events happen many times, and every time the men give Lucy their blood to help her recover.
+Dracula gets in her room every time someone makes a mistake, and every time the men give Lucy their blood to help her get better.
 Meanwhile, Renfield continues to try to eat living things and Dr. Seward can't understand him.
-And one day he simply did not talk to Dr. Seward, saying: “I don’t want to talk to you: you don’t count now; the Master is at hand.”
+And one day he didn't want to talk, only saying: “I don’t want to talk to you: you don’t count now; the Master is at hand.”

 We are starting to see more and more events in the book with various characters.
 Some events have the three men and Dr. Van Helsing together, others have just Lucy and Dracula.
 Previous events had Jonathan Harker and Dracula, Jonathan Harker and the three women, and so on.
-Since we are making a game, we want to know which characters were in which place, and when.
-So let's try putting together an `Event` type.
+In our game, we could use a sort of `Event` type to group everything together: the people, the time, the place, and so on.

 This `Event` type is a bit long, but it would be the main type for our events in the game so it needs to be detailed.
 We can put it together like this: